 INTRODUCTION: Hundreds of angry demonstrators occupied the centre of Rome last week in protest against the Italian capital's grave housing shortage.

-INTRODUCTION: Hundreds of angry demonstrators occupied the centre of Rome last week in protest against the Italian capital's grave housing shortage.
+Background: INTRODUCTION: Hundreds of angry demonstrators occupied the centre of Rome last week in protest against the Italian capital's grave housing shortage.
 Many of the demonstrators pitched tents to symbolize the precarious housing conditions which they are forced to lived in.

 SYNOPSIS: The protesters took over the City's courtyard square for four days, waving banners and chanting slogans.
 There were no violent incidents.
 The rally finally broke up after a meeting with Rome's Communist mayor, Giulio Carlo Argan.

 An estimated sixty to seventy thousand people live in rundown shanty towns in Rome, where public health is a serious problem.
 Diseases like typhus, hepatitis and tuberculosis are still largely uncontrolled.
 There are about 200 groups of such towns located on the city's outskirts.